 The Company has the following sources of liquidity: (i) cash provided by operating activities; (ii) cash available from a committed \$725 million revolving bank credit facility maturing December 10, 2016, less what is currently drawn and/or being utilized to support commercial paper issued and outstanding; and (iii) up to \$600 million in availability under its commercial paper program, less what is currently issued.
 The Company's commercial paper program is rated R-1 (low) by DBRS Limited.
 In the event that the Company's commercial paper program is unable to maintain this rating, the program is supported by the Company's \$725 million revolving bank credit facility.
-At March 23, 2013, \$10 million of the Company's \$725 million revolving bank credit facility was utilized, all in respect of outstanding letters of credit, unchanged compared to the end of fiscal 2012.
-At March 23, 2013, the Company had \$292 million of commercial paper issued and outstanding under its commercial paper program, compared to \$250 million at the end of the prior year.
+At June 15, 2013, \$10 million of the Company's \$725 million revolving bank credit facility was utilized, all in respect of outstanding letters of credit, unchanged compared to the end of the first quarter of 2013 and the end of the prior year.
+At June 15, 2013, the Company had \$200 million of commercial paper issued and outstanding under its commercial paper program compared to \$292 million at the end of the first quarter of 2013 and \$250 million at the end of the prior year.

 The Company has also arranged for its Associates to obtain financing to facilitate their inventory purchases and fund their working capital requirements by providing guarantees to various Canadian chartered banks that support Associate loans.
-At the end of the first quarter of 2013, the Company's maximum obligation in respect of such guarantees was \$540 million, unchanged from the end of the prior year.
-At March 23, 2013, an aggregate amount of \$467 million in available lines of credit had been allocated to the Associates by the various banks compared to \$464 million at the end of the prior year.
-At March 23, 2013, Associates had drawn an aggregate amount of \$270 million against these available lines of credit compared to \$173 million at the end of the prior year.
+At the end of the second quarter of 2013, the Company's maximum obligation in respect of such guarantees was \$550 million compared to \$540 million at the end of both the first quarter of 2013 and the prior year.
+At June 15, 2013, an aggregate amount of \$470 million in available lines of credit had been allocated to the Associates by the various banks compared to \$467 million at the end of the first quarter of 2013 and \$464 million at the end of the prior year.
+At June 15, 2013, Associates had drawn an aggregate amount of \$337 million against these available lines of credit compared to \$270 million at the end of the first quarter of 2013 and \$173 million at the end of the prior year.
 Any amounts drawn by the Associates are included in bank indebtedness on the Company's consolidated balance sheets.
-As recourse in the event that any payments are made under the guarantees, the Company holds a first-ranking security interest on all assets of Associate-owned stores, subject to certain prior-ranking statutory claims.
+As recourse in the event that any payments are made under the guarantees, the Company holds a first-ranking security interest on all assets of Associate-owned stores, subject to certain priorranking statutory claims.
 As the Company is involved in allocating the available lines of credit to its Associates, it estimates that the net proceeds from secured assets would exceed the amount of any payments required in respect of the guarantees.

-The Company has obtained additional long-term financing from the issuance of \$450 million of five-year medium-term notes maturing June 3, 2013, which bear interest at a fixed rate of 4.99% per annum (the "Series 2 Notes") and \$250 million of five-year medium-term notes maturing January 20, 2014, which bear interest at a fixed rate of 5.19% per annum (the "Series 4 Notes").
-The Series 2 Notes were issued pursuant to a final short form base shelf prospectus dated May 22, 2008 (the "2008 Prospectus"), as supplemented by a pricing supplement dated May 28, 2008.
-The Series 4 Notes were issued pursuant to the 2008 Prospectus, as supplemented by a pricing supplement dated January 14, 2009.
-The 2008 Prospectus and pricing supplements were filed by the Company with Canadian securities regulators in all of the provinces of Canada.
-At the time of issuance, the medium-term notes were assigned ratings of A (low) from DBRS Limited and BBB+ from Standard & Poor's.
+The Company has obtained additional long-term financing from the issuance of \$250 million aggregate principal amount of five-year, medium-term notes maturing January 20, 2014, which bear interest at a fixed rate of 5.19% per annum (the "Series 4 Notes"), the Series 5 Notes and the Series 6 Notes.
+The Series 4 Notes were issued pursuant to a final short form base shelf prospectus dated May 22, 2008 (the "2008 Prospectus"), as supplemented by a pricing supplement dated January 14, 2009.
+The 2008 Prospectus and pricing supplement were filed by the Company with Canadian securities regulators in all of the provinces of Canada.
+At the time of issuance, the Series 4 Notes were assigned a rating of A (low) from DBRS Limited and BBB+ from Standard & Poor's Rating Services (Canada).